slfritchie/CorfuDB/src/test/erlang/README.md

 # 4. Compiling and running the QuickCheck tests

-The documentation here describes running the `layout_eqc` test model, which is a single server SUT (System Under Test) to exercise the Paxos protocol primitive operations used by the CorfuDB layout manager.
-The method is very similar for testing other test models, e.g., the `smrmap_eqc` model for testing the state machine replicated map `SMRMap`.
+The documentation here describes running the `layout_qc` test model, which is a single server SUT (System Under Test) to exercise the Paxos protocol primitive operations used by the CorfuDB layout manager.
+The method is very similar for testing other test models, e.g., the `smrmap_qc` model for testing the state machine replicated map `SMRMap`.

 First, set an environment variable to point to the top of the local